 Those who are into urban exploration in the New Jersey state area, and wanting to explore abandoned places in NJ, should get comfortable with New Jersey trespassing laws.
 Luckily, in the state of Louisiana, the laws are easy to understand and are pretty cut and dry.

-For these cases, you should familiarize yourself with x.
-For more about obtaining permission to explore abandoned places in Louisiana, check out our guide Explore Abandoned Buildings: How To Get Permission.
+For more about obtaining permission to explore abandoned places in NJ, check out our guide Explore Abandoned Buildings: How To Get Permission.